TileDB-Inc/TileDB/format_spec/filters/xor.md

 title: XOR Filter
 ---

-The XOR filter applies the XOR operation sequentally to the input data, in chunks of 1-4 bytes, depending on the `sizeof` the attribute's type representation.
+The XOR filter applies the XOR operation sequentially to the input data, in chunks of 1-4 bytes, depending on the `sizeof` the attribute's type representation.
 For example, given `data` as a NumPy int64 array:

   ```
   data = np.random.rang(npts)